Juniper/terraform-provider-apstra/docs/resources/datacenter_connectivity_template_assignment.md

 ### Read-Only

-- `ip_links_ids` (Map of Map of String) New Logical Links are created when Connectivity Templates containing *IP Link* primitives are attached to a switch interface.
+- `ip_link_ids` (Map of Map of String) New Logical Links are created when Connectivity Templates containing *IP Link* primitives are attached to a switch interface.
 These logical links may or may not be VLAN-tagged.
 This attribute is a two-dimensional map.
 The outer map is keyed by Connectivity Template ID.
 The inner map is keyed by VLAN number.
 Untagged Logical Links are represented in the inner map by key `0`.
 **Note:** requires `fetch_iplink_ids = true`